 FINANCIAL AID AWARD REVISIONS

-Financial aid awards prepared for students based on initial aid application information may be revised for the reasons explained below.
+Financial aid awards may be revised for the reasons explained below.

 Requesting Additional Aid: Changes in family circumstances (illness, accident, unemployment, business failure) can prompt students to seek additional financial assistance in meeting college costs and Georgetown makes every effort to respond to those needs.
 Students may be eligible for additional financial aid if there has been a substantive change in family finances that was not reported on the initial financial aid application(s).
 Typical examples of such changes include significant reductions in reported income or assets, unreimbursed medical expenses, uninsured losses, unemployment, or a serious illness or death in the family.
-Also, students with disabilities may have special expenses related to their health care or living arrangements that can be recognized in calculating their need for financial aid.
-Undergraduates can request additional financial aid by completing a “Changes to Reported Information” form, which can be downloaded from our website.
-Students are also encouraged to discuss their concerns with a counselor in the Office of Student Financial Services to examine the options available to meet their changed or special circumstances.
+Some students may have extraordinary expenses that can be added to the standard educational cost of attendance used to determine financial aid awards.
+Typical examples include documented costs of childcare, or student health insurance premiums.
+Students with disabilities may have special expenses related to their health care or living arrangements that can be recognized in calculating their need for assistance.
+Undergraduates can request an additional review of financial aid eligibility by completing a “Changes to Reported Information” form, which can be downloaded from our website.
+Students are also encouraged to discuss their concerns with a counselor in the Office of Student Financial Services to explore the options available to meet their changed or special circumstances.

 Changes in Enrollment Status: Students who change their enrollment status from full time to part time in any semester, or students who withdraw from the University prior to the end of a semester, will typically become eligible for less financial aid than students enrolled full time for an entire academic year.
 Students considering making a change in their enrollment status should contact the Office of Student Financial Services to determine what impact an enrollment change will have on eligibility for financial assistance.